TRaSH-Guides/Guides/SonarrV3/Sonarr-Release-Profile-RegEx.md

 And in my opinion the P2P are of better quality.
 Theirs 1 Scene releaser that do bring out quality releases `-deflate/-inflate`

+**Update**
+A large portion of Amazon WEB-DLs in the last week have only had 192Kbps DD+5.1, because that's all Amazon made available initially.
+The proper 640Kbps DD+5.1 audio might appear a few hours later or a few months, but when they get updated the episodes will be REPACKed.

 ### Propers and Repacks

 First we're need to make sure a P2P release isn't being replaced by a Scene Repack/Proper release !